-- Phil has a degree in History from Cambridge University, a PGCE from Bangor University in North Wales and an MA in Restorative Justice from the University of Hull.
+He has a degree in History from Cambridge University, a PGCE from Bangor University in North Wales and an MA in Restorative Justice from the University of Hull.

 Head of Operations

 Previously Hannah worked at the Institute for Strategic Dialogue specialising in the use of social media to influence attitudes, tackle intolerance and inspire social change.
 With a background in equality and diversity, particularly in relation to faith, interfaith and LGBT issues, Hannah is also a Trustee for the LGBT Consortium

-- BA Hons International in Philosophy and Theology & Religious Studies from Leeds University, including a year abroad at the University of South Carolina.
+She has a BA Hons International in Philosophy and Theology & Religious Studies from Leeds University, including a year abroad at the University of South Carolina.

-Development and Fundraising Manager
+Fundraising & Development Manager

 Born and raised in London, Josh has a BSc in Geology from Bristol University and an MA in International Studies and Diplomacy from SOAS.
 Josh is an experienced facilitator, trainer and project manager and works with many interfaith and conflict resolution organisations in the UK; Josh is interested in creative approaches to dialogue and engagement, in particular the use of drama-based methods.

 To relax, Josh enjoys cooking and reading; if he had more time he would go to the theatre more, and swim, especially in open water.
 Josh also enjoys traveling, especially in Europe.
 He was once in a play about the Tour de France and, in order to prepare for the role, had his legs waxed.

 Philip is in charge of F&BF’s communications, and manages everything from overall communications strategy to day-to-day PR, social and digital media.

 He grew up in southern Sweden and studied Religion and Theology at Uppsala University and Philosophy at King’s College London before starting a career in media and comms.

 He is F&BF’s resident techie and IT guru and likes all things Japanese + reading and making music.

 Programmes Manager, Movement Building

 Tim oversees our programmatic work in universities and the wider community.
 He grew up as the only child of two vicars, an experience which has left him fascinated in how faith affects people’s lives in different ways.
 He is particularly he is interested in youth-led interfaith, faith-based social action and intersections between the religious and the secular

 Tim likes running, reading, politics and pop music but not tidying his desk

 Programmes Coordinator, Workplace & Community